v2i0s2h2/ayurveda_body_test/README.md

 1. Start the application: `npm start`
 2. Open your web browser and visit `http://localhost:3000` to access the Ayurveda project.
-3. Explore the various features and resources available on the website.
+3. Explore the available features and resources.

 ## Contributing